 - Do you want to just “lift and shift” or do you want to modernize the way you store and manage data?

 Some companies move their data to the cloud with the simple goal of reducing IT infrastructure costs.
-The approach they take is to simply move their current databases, data and connections from on-premise hardware into an IaaS(Infrastructure as a service) or PaaS(Platform as a service) environment – leaving functionality essentially the same.
+The approach they take is to simply move their current databases, data and connections from on-premises hardware into an IaaS(Infrastructure as a service) or PaaS(Platform as a service) environment – leaving functionality essentially the same.

 This is often the “quick and easy” way to check the box and say that data has been moved to the cloud, but these companies will soon find that they aren’t able to leverage the full benefits that cloud can offer them and end up regretting the decision later.